From 2005 to present there has been a demonstration area for the rally cars at the top of the hill

 Hearing loops are located at our two main East and West Entrances and at our East Entrance Information Point.

-Located in the March Stand within our Richmond Enclosure, this is a room where nursing mothers are welcomed to provide baby care in private.
+Located in the March Stand within our Richmond Enclosure, this is a room where parents are welcomed to provide baby care in private.
 If you are enjoying your raceday from either our Gordon or Lennox Enclosures and would like to access this facility, please speak to a member of staff, who will be happy to assist you.

 The first ever horsebox was used from Goodwood to Doncaster for the 1836 St. Leger.
 Elis arrived fresh and easily won his owner a £12k bet.